-- The urea cycle consists of five major biochemical reactions that convert nitrogenous waste products to urea, which is subsequently excreted by the kidney. - Deficiencies of carbamyl phosphate synthetase (CPS), ornithine transcarbamylase (OTC), argininosuccinic acid synthetase (ASA), and argininosuccinase (AS) result in the accumulation of urea precursors such as ammonium and glutamine. - Enzymatic defects in this pathway lead to the accumulation of urea precursors, progressive neurological impairment, and death if untreated. - Each of these disorders, except OTC deficiency, is inherited in an autosomal recessive pattern.
+- The urea cycle consists of five major biochemical reactions that convert nitrogenous waste products to urea, which is subsequently excreted by the kidney. - Deficiencies of carbamyl phosphate synthetase (CPS), ornithine transcarbamylase (OTC) this the most common, argininosuccinic acid synthetase (ASA), and argininosuccinase (AS) result in the accumulation of urea precursors such as ammonium and glutamine. - Enzymatic defects in this pathway lead to the accumulation of urea precursors, progressive neurological impairment, and death if untreated. - Each of these disorders, except OTC deficiency (X linked, the most common), is inherited in an autosomal recessive pattern.